Home / Examinations / Information and Application Process

 Cancellations

 Cancellation requests must be submitted via the applicant portal.
-To cancel an application, log into the applicant portal and select “Examinations”, locate your application, and select cancel.
 The refund policy will apply.

 Refunds